cloudfoundry/stratos/docs/features.md

     * Allows users to view Cloud Foundry metadata and quota information and drill down in the Organization and Space structures.
     * Administrators can additionally view Feature Flags, Buildpacks, Stacks and Security Groups.
     * Administrations can view a streaming log of the Cloud Foundry Firehose.
-    * Manager users and their roles
+    * Manage users and their roles
     * Manage Spaces
        * Create, rename and delete spaces
        * View the applications, service instances and routes for a given space